- What we stand for

 The three complainants claimed that their received salaries had drastically decreased for the month of September 2018.
 The complainants working in the factory reported that the wages decreased, and some of the workers received wages that are below the legal minimum wages.
-After the workers requested an explanation from the owner and General Manager, it was publicly explained to the complainants that the reason for their decreased wages is that they are being punished because they did not voted on the last national referendum for the changes of the name of the country.
-A national referendum was organised in the country where citizens were invited to vote on whether they agree to change the name of the country from Republic of Macedonia to Republic of North Macedonia.
+After the workers requested an explanation from the owner and General Manager, it was publicly explained to the complainants that the reason for their decreased wages is that they are being punished because they did not vote on the last national referendum for the changes of the name of the country.
+A national referendum was organised in the country where citizens were invited to vote on whether they agree to change the name of the country from the Republic of Macedonia to the Republic of North Macedonia.
 This is a personal matter, voting in a referendum is a human right of every citizen guaranteed by the Macedonian constitution and should not be related to the working conditions of specific workers.
 The factory manager is politically oriented to the political party currently governing the country.

-Workers pointed out they recently underwent the FWF Workplace Education Programme on 15 October 2018, which could have helped to encourage them to file the complaint.
+Workers pointed out they recently underwent the Fair Wear Workplace Education Programme on 15 October 2018, which could have helped to encourage them to file the complaint.
 Ms. Hristina is concerned about the situation in the factory and especially for the affected workers.
 The situation at the factory is tense due to the political situation and Ms. Hristina Ampeva is afraid that further punishments will follow.

 a) Interview with factory management regarding the actual complaint;

 b) Document inspection/ wage lists and supporting documents related to the wages;

 Off-site worker interviews were organised and conducted via phone on 27th October, prior to factory visit and are considered as a relevant source of this investigation.